WalletWasabi/WalletWasabi/.github/ISSUE_TEMPLATE/feature-request.md

 ### Wasabi version

 Which wasabi release are you using?
-Where did you download it from?